world leaders urged to “save mankind”

-“It is time to say + Enough +,” said Antonio Guterres in front of around 120 leaders from all continents and thousands of delegates and observers.
+“It is time to say” Enough “, said Antonio Guterres in front of around 120 leaders from all continents and thousands of delegates and observers gathered in Glasgow for the COP26 climate conference which is to last two weeks.

-“Enough of brutalizing biodiversity.
-Enough of killing ourselves with carbon.
+“Enough of killing ourselves with carbon.
 Enough of treating nature like a toilet.
-Enough of burning and drilling and extracting ever deeper.
-We dig our own graves,” he said. hammered, denouncing our “addiction to fossil fuels”.
+Enough of burning and drilling and digging deeper and deeper.
+We dig our own graves,” he hammered.

 “Our children, the unborn children and their children (…), if we fail, they will not forgive us”, he insisted, repeating the accusations of “blah blah” addressed recently by the activist Swedish Greta Thunberg to world leaders.